coursera1/PMLProject/writeup.md

 The goal of this assignment is to predict the manner people perform barbell lifts.
 We will use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants who were asked to perform this activity correctly and incorrectly.
 The outcome is recorded in the *classe* variable of the data set.

-The training data will be use to train and validate the model and the test data to answer the second part of the assignement which consist of doing prediction on 20 samples.
+The training data will be use to train and validate the model and the test data to answer the second part of the assignment which consist of doing prediction on 20 samples.

 * Training: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv
 * Testing: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv